favstats/myblogdown/content/post/daesh.md

 > Who or what do you think is responsible for creating Daesh? (`q830` and `q831`)

 The variable (`q831`) includes the *"Other"* category.
 I opened it up and coded a few more categories.
-For example, I've summarized all Western countries mentioned into one category (however, "The United States" is the most mentioned Western country by far).
-I also created one category for all Arab countries that were mentioned.

 Here is the resulting chart: